photkosee/comp6080-airbrb/BONUS.md

 ## Extra functionalities
 - Good looking UI and icons for a11y
 - toast messages indicating both success and error with meaningful messages
-- Validating collaping date inputs
+- Validating collaping date inputs, and other inputs.
+Having constraints (when login-register) to give a better ux
+- Having a confirmation modal for actions such as delete (booking and listing), publish
 - Allow users to delete a booking they booked with a pending status in a list booking card
 - Allow hosts to delete their own lists
 - Displaying a review section in each list with a user name, feedback, and star rating (and could be clicked to view all other reviews just like 2.6.1)